Skip to main content

 So long 110%

 Three weeks ago I "retired" from corporate work.
-This follows 24 years as a UX researcher at Microsoft, Google, and Amazon (and as a psychologist before that).
+This follows 24 years as a UX researcher at Google (11 years), Microsoft (11 years), and Amazon (2 years), and as a psychologist before that.

 This post is mostly an announcement — it's not a retrospective, which I'll save for another time.
 However, I share a couple of updates on what's next.